FREE SHIPPING, EXCHANGES & RETURNS | shop all

 Cleaning microfiber blankets is a lot easier and less troublesome than natural fiber blankets but before we get into the washing process, take a look at some of the characteristics of microfiber blankets.

-The main thing to keep in mind is to be gentle when washing microfiber blankets.
-Here are some pointers that will make hand washing your microfiber a breeze:
+The main thing to remember is to be gentle when washing microfiber blankets.
+Here are some pointers that will make hand-washing your microfiber a breeze:

 We have just gone through the microfiber washing process and I’m sure you’ll agree that both machine and hand wash options are very easy indeed.
 This is part of the reason why microfiber blankets are so popular but this can also be said about wool as it is self-cleaning.